-The modern definition of evolve is based on the idea of Lamarkian Evolution or Darwinian Evolution, although the general public's concept of what exactly either type of evolution involves is often rather hazy.
+However, the modern definition of 'evolve' is based primarily on biological evolution, grounded in the ideas of Lamarckian Evolution or Darwinian Evolution.
+The general public's concept of what exactly either type of evolution involves is often rather hazy.

-Darwinian, neo-Darwinian, and Lamarkian evolution all are based around the idea that a population will slowly adapt itself to it's environment.
-This idea of adaptation over time is applied to pretty much everything; web design, car models, sports, personal philosophies, political parties, foreign policy, and much more may be said to evolve.
+Darwinian, neo-Darwinian, and Lamarckian evolution all are based around the idea that a population will slowly adapt itself to its environment.
+This idea of adaptation over time is applied to pretty much everything; web design, car models, sports, personal philosophies, political parties, foreign policy, and much more may all be said to evolve.

 That is the informal, everyday-as-applied-to-anything definition of 'evolve'.
-In a modern technical usage, 'evolve' would only apply to Darwinian and Neo-Darwinian evolution, and might be defined as "a measurable changing in a population's gene frequencies" or "the genotypical adaptation over time of a population which better enables it to deal with it's environment."
-The exact definition will depend on what context you are working in; to read more about evolution, go to Evolution, Darwinism, and Natural Selection.
+In a modern technical usage, 'evolve' would only apply to Darwinian and Neo-Darwinian evolution, and might be defined as "a measurable changing in a population's gene frequencies" or "the genotypic adaptation over time of a population which better enables it to deal with its environment."
+The exact definition will depend on what context you are working in; to read more about evolution, you should go to the nodes on Evolution, Darwinism, and Natural Selection.
 Selfish Genes and The Red Queen Principle are also important ideas.
-Surf the softlinks, there's lots of evolution out there...